JesseVent/crypto/cran-comments.md

 # Latest CRAN submission comments

-## crypto 0.1.5 - Minor resubmission
+## crypto 0.1.6 - Minor resubmission

-- Changed listCoins url to the new service
-- added error handling to foreach call
+- Added crypto2xts function to getCoins() into xts object
+- crypto2xts can be summarised by time periods
+- Addition of 'xts' package to DESCRIPTION
+- Addition of NEWS file
+- In DESCRIPTION changed contact email address to align with public email on GitHub

+**Please let me know if email address change is not allowed, just trying to protect my own privacy a bit more as I have been getting a large amount of unsolicited contact through different channels and trying to consolidate public contact details.**

 ### Tested on Mac OSX R 3.4.3 & WinBuild